 While there are definitely other places where you might spot a celeb, Carmine’s is perfectly positioned near Broadway, so it’s a great pre-theater dining spot.
 While a Broadway production may not be new to you, there’s never been a better time to show this industry some love than after the lock down.
 The current roster of shows has something for everyone, ranging from The Lion King and Aladdin to Jersey Boys and Kinky Boots.

 Obviously this is the most desirable layover because it feels more like a mini-getaway!
 Not only do you get to spend the night in the city, but you can branch off into more than one area and really take your time to stop and smell the roses—or the pizza.
+Check out what to do on an overnight layover at JFK or LaGuardia below.

 Jump on the underground subway or grab a taxi and head on over to the charming Greenwich Village neighborhood.
 Fuel up with New York’s original cappuccino at the famed Caffe Reggio—you can’t miss the place as it literally says “original cappuccino” on the outside.
 It’s been serving up stiff cups of foamy joe for 93 years and you can practically see the history within its walls.